duritong/puppet-munin/README.md

 ## Usage

-   a.
-Your modules directory will need all the files included in this repository placed
-      under a directory called "munin"
+   1. Your modules directory will need all the files included in this repository placed under a directory called "munin"

-   b.
-For every host you wish to gather munin statistics, add the class munin::client to that
+   2. For every host you wish to gather munin statistics, add the class munin::client to that node.
-      node.
 You will want to set the class parameter 'allow' to be the IP(s) of the munin collector, this defines what IP is permitted to connect to the node, for example: